davidellavalle/Data---Report-week-1/README.md

 ```

 #### **Tuple**
 A Tuple is created by placing all the items (elements) inside a round bracket ( ).
-It is unchangeable.
+It is unchangeable, deletion or Updation of a tuple is not allowed..
 In Dictionary we can create keys using tuples
 Indexes works as per LIST: with positive and negative indexes [1] [2] [-1] [-2]  or with range of indexes [2:5] [-3:-1]

 ```python
 thistuple = ("apple", "banana", "cherry", "orange", "kiwi", "melon", "mango") print(thistuple[-4:-1])
 ('orange', 'kiwi', 'melon')

 ```
 **Unchangeability workaround**: you can convert the tuple into a list, change the list, and convert the list back into a tuple.
 ```python